get-bishtified/terraform-single-resource/README.md

 🛠️ Premium repository includes:

-3-tier-infra-app
+3-tier-infra-app,

-ECS with ALB
+ECS with ALB,

-RDS with Secrets
+RDS with Secrets,
 S3 and DynamoDB Locking
 and more..

 📩 Request access (paid):